 Alongside connecting residents to RHS Garden Bridgewater, the scheme will also link them to local facilities and improve pedestrian and cycle safety.
 It will also create connections into the region’s wider walking and cycling network, helping to encourage active and healthier lifestyles.

-Set to open in May 2021, RHS Garden Bridgewater is made possible by Salford City Council and Peel L&P. Salford City Council invested £19 million into the project which will bring substantial economic and tourism benefits to the city, its communities and the north west region.
-Peel L&P are custodians of the former Worsley New Hall estate where the garden is being built.
+Opened in May 2021, RHS Garden Bridgewater was made possible by Salford City Council and Peel L&P. Salford City Council invested £19 million into the project which will bring substantial economic and tourism benefits to the city, its communities and the north west region.
+Peel L&P are custodians of the former Worsley New Hall estate where the garden has been built.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.